the-turing-way/the-turing-way/book/website/community-handbook/consistency.md

 ##### Structure

   - Ensure each chapter has a good summary on its landing page along with links to its subchapters.
-  - Split long chapters into smaller subchapters so they are modular

 These checks are further explained in the following subchapters: {ref}`Formatting<ch-consistency-formatting>`, {ref}`Structure<ch-consistency-structure>`, and {ref}`Language<ch-consistency-language>`.